MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/augmented-reality-component-view-3d.md

   - PowerApps
 ---

-# View 2D and 3D shapes and objects in canvas apps
+# View 3D objects in canvas and model-driven apps

 Add 3D models to your canvas and model-driven apps built in Power Apps.
-Use the component to rotate the shape and zoom into the model with simple gestures.
+Use the **View in 3D** component to rotate the shape and zoom into the model with simple gestures.

-You can display a single 3D object, or you can let the user see multiple objects by connecting the component to the **Gallery** control.
+You can display a single 3D object, or you can let the user see [multiple objects by connecting the component to the **Gallery** control](#define-the-location-for-3d-objects).

 ![](./media/augmented-3d/augmented-3d-viewer.png)